braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/android_11.md

 Deeplinks to external URLs from a Braze message (In-App Message or Content Cards) will no longer work on **Android 11** targeted apps until upgrading to [Braze Android SDK v8.1.0][1].

-Links from push notifications will continue to work.
+Deeplinks from push notifications will continue to work.

 ### HTML In-App Messages